 Bali Zoo: Review, Prices & Photos

 A zoo is a zoo, right?
 Once you’ve seen one, haven’t you seen them all?
-Not necessarily.
+Not necessarily true with the Bali Zoo!

 It also happens to be a pretty good zoo in its own right.
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 Where To Stay